lisenpasha/nodejs-google-drive-api/README.md

 Both endpoints expect a JSON body with an array named files, containing the full names of the files.

+Files will be downloaded to the `downloaded-files` folder inside `google-drive-services`, and only files inside the `temp` folder can be uploaded to Google Drive.
+You can change these paths accordingly in `google_drive_functions.js`.

 ### Prerequisites
 Before you can use this API, you need to configure it by following these steps: